maxritter/impfbot/README.md

 For some cities like Munich, the lists have been split so one roundtrip does not take more than 60 seconds.
 The servers are currently hosted in Heroku.

-The live statistics for the bots can be found [here](http://corona-impftermine-stats.herokuapp.com/public/dashboard/ec3f6ace-828d-4653-934f-e11b23cc2ff2).
 The remaining information is on the [website](https://www.corona-impftermine.net/) or in the Telegram groups for the specific city.
 If you want to get in touch with me, contact me over my [personal website](https://maxritter.net/).